jessicadpo/capstone/README.md

 # SET UP PROJECT
 1. In terminal: Go to the folder you want to put the project in (Hint: use `cd` command)
-2. In terminal: `git clone https://github.com/jessicadpo/LiteReview.git`
+2. In terminal: `git clone https://github.com/jessicadpo/CapstoneTagMe.git`
-3. Navigate to the LiteReview folder in your file explorer.
+3. Navigate to the CapstoneTagMe folder in your file explorer.
-4. Open the LiteReview folder in PyCharm.
+4. Open the CapstoneTagMe folder in PyCharm.
 5. In PyCharm's terminal:
    1. Windows: `pip install django`
    2. macOS: `pip3 install django`

 # CREATE A NEW BRANCH
-1. Create a new branch per JIRA task, NOT per person.
+1. Create a new branch per task, NOT per person.
 2. `git pull origin main` Make sure you have the most recent version of the main branch.
 3. `git checkout -b task-branch-name` Create and switch to your task branch at the same time.
 4. `git status`.
 Double-check you're in the correct branch.